project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w0/README.md

     It will be used for requesting OTA blocks from the OTA Provider;
 -   the controller (a linux application called chip-tool) will be used for commmissionning both the device and the OTA Provider App.
-The device will be commissionned using the standard Matter flow (BLE + IEEE 802.15.4) while the OTA Provider Application will be commissionned using the _onnetwork_ option of chip-tool;
+The device will be commissioned using the standard Matter flow (BLE + IEEE 802.15.4) while the OTA Provider Application will be commissioned using the _onnetwork_ option of chip-tool;
 -   during commissioning, each device is assigned a node id by the chip-tool (can be specified manually by the user).
 Using the node id of the device and